-Issues in combining data from multiple disparate sources have always remained; hence scientists at the University of Minnesota designed the first data integration system in 1991.
+Issues in combining data from multiple different sources have always remained.
+Hence, scientists at the University of Minnesota designed the first data integration system in 1991.
 This big data integration platform technique used the ETL approach that extracts, transforms, and loads data from multiple systems and sources into a unified view.

 What is Data Integration?